Mapping quantum Hall edge states in graphene by scanning tunneling microscopy: Appendix

-A zoom into $dI/dV_{\rm sample}$ ($V_{\rm gate}$, $V_{\rm sample}$) close to $E_{\rm F}$ reveals so-called Coulomb diamonds that result from the crossing of the LDOS of $m$-states from the TIQD and the charging lines (Supplementary Fig.~\ref{FigS6}).
-Naturally, the subsequent charging of a single $m$-state implies the simultaneous presence of unoccupied and occupied versions of this $m$-state.
-They are nicely visible as parallel propagating LDOS lines above and below $E_{\rm F}$ (arrows in Supplementary Fig.~\ref{FigS6}).
-The pair of states is separated by the charging voltage that must be provided by the tip to place one more electron into the TIQD.
+A zoom into the crossing area of these charging lines with $E_{\rm F}$ (lower right zoom) reveals the so-called Coulomb diamonds rather clearly.
+They result from the simultaneous crossing of the LDOS features of the $m$-states and the charging lines across $E_{\rm F}$.
+Naturally, the subsequent charging of a single $m$-state must imply the simultaneous presence of unoccupied and occupied versions of the $m$-state, except after filling of the fourth degeneracy level.
+This is nicely visible as LDOS lines propagating in parallel above and below $E_{\rm F}$ (arrows).
+The pair of LDOS lines is separated by the charging voltage that must be provided by the tip to place one more electron into the TIQD.
 The two state energies increase in parallel for more negative $V_{\rm gate}$ and jump back down if an additional hole is charged into the TIQD, i.e., if a charging line crosses.
-After four such jumps, the $m$-state is completely empty and the next $m$-state must be moved towards $E_{\rm F}$ for charging.\\
+After four such jumps, the $m$-state is completely empty and the next $m$-state moves towards $E_{\rm F}$ for charging.
+Hence, again the four visible Coulomb diamonds in the lower right zoom of Fig.~\ref{FigS6a} indicate the fourfold degeneracy of the corresponding $m$ state in graphene.\\

+Figure~\ref{FigS6b} features the plateau at $E_{\rm F}$ of the LDOS line belonging to LL-1.
+The most bright charging lines appear on the right end of the plateau followed by weaker charging lines towards the left.
+As explained in the main text, this supports our classification of the TIQD as a hole-type dot.
+The ($m=0$)-state is the one with the highest probability density in the center of the quantum dot and, hence, leads to the strongest charging line by its strongest Coulomb repulsion acting on the states that are probed by the tip.
+The fact that this ($m=0$)-state is charged at the largest $V_{\rm gate}$ further corroborates the assignment of the TIQD to a hole-type band bending.

+Notice that additional bright charging lines appear in the upper left corner of Fig.~\ref{FigS6b}.
+They are likely caused by the charging of the ($m=0$)-state of LL-2.